MiralMohammad/Simple-Python-Chatbot/README.md

 This is a **simple rule-based chatbot** built using Python.
 It takes user input via the terminal (or Google Colab), matches it to predefined responses, and replies accordingly.

-Perfect for beginners who want to learn how chatbots work without using machine learning or external APIs.

 ---